Dr. Robert Kilgore

 B.A., M.B.A., Virginia Tech, 1996, 1998

 Dr. Kilgore specializes in the literature, history, and religion of the sixteenth and seventeenth centuries, but often creeps toward the medieval.
 Writers of interest include Chaucer, Shakespeare, Chris Marlowe, Philip Sidney, Aemilia Lanyer, King James, George Herbert, Abraham Cowley, John Milton, and Aphra Behn.
 He teaches students in Medieval and Renaissance Literature courses, and Composition.
-He directs the department's Internship Program and advises the USCB Writing Center.
+He directs the department's Internship Program, advises the USCB Writing Center, and serves as the Department's chair.

 He is writing a book-length manuscript, tentatively titled Renaissance Genres and the Power of David, which argues that early modern writing about David invents a wide range of literary kinds that are still with us today.

 - "The Politics of King David in Early Modern English Verse."
 Studies in Philology.
-Forthcoming.
+Forthcoming, Fall 2014.

 - "Mixing Genres in George Peele’s The Love of David and Fair Bersabe."
 Renaissance Papers 2010.
 Rochester, NY: Camden House, 2011.
 11-22.